keertanahunshyal/c-programming-learning/README.md

-# 💻 C Programming Journey
+# 💻 C Programming Learning Journey

-I am learning C programming step by step and sharing my daily progress here 🚀
+This repository documents my step-by-step progress in learning the C programming language.
+Each day focuses on building fundamental concepts along with practical implementation.

 ---

 ## 📅 Day 1 – Introduction to C

-### 📖 What I Learned:
+### 📖 Topics Covered:

-* Basics of C programming
-* Structure of a C program
+* Basic structure of a C program
+* Role of `#include <stdio.h>`
-* printf() usage
+* `main()` function
+* Output using `printf()`

 ### 💻 Program:

-Hello World Program

-### 🚀 My Thoughts:

-Started my C programming journey today.
-Excited to learn daily!
+Implementation of a simple "Hello, World!" program.

+### 📝 Summary:

+Gained an understanding of how a basic C program is structured and executed.

 ---

-## 📅 Day 2 – Variables & Data Types
+## 📅 Day 2 – Variables and Data Types

-### 📖 What I Learned:
+### 📖 Topics Covered:

-* Variables in C
-* Data types: int, float, char
-* How to declare and use variables
+* Declaration and initialization of variables
+* Data types: `int`, `float`, `char`
-* Printing variables using printf()
+* Displaying variable values using `printf()`

 ### 💻 Program:

-Used variables to store age, height, and grade
+Program demonstrating the use of variables to store and display different types of data.

-### 🚀 My Thoughts:
+### 📝 Summary:

-Learning how to store and display data makes programs more powerful and interesting.
+Learned how to store and manipulate data using variables, making programs more flexible.

 ---

-## 📅 Day 3 – User Input (`scanf`)
+## 📅 Day 3 – User Input using `scanf`

-### 📖 What I Learned:
+### 📖 Topics Covered:

-* Taking input from user
+* Accepting input from users
-* Using `scanf()` function
+* Usage of `scanf()` function
 * Format specifiers for input
-* Importance of `&` (address operator)
+* Use of address operator (`&`)

 ### 💻 Program:

-Took age and height as input from user and displayed it

-### 🚀 My Thoughts:

-Now my programs can interact with users, which makes coding more practical and fun.
+Program that takes user input (age and height) and displays the entered values.

+### 📝 Summary:

+Understood how to create interactive programs by taking input from the user.

 ---

-## 🎯 Goal
+## 🎯 Objective

-Stay consistent and improve my coding skills every day 💻🔥
+To build a strong foundation in C programming through consistent daily practice and implementation.

+---

+## 🚀 Progress Strategy

+* Daily coding practice
+* Concept-based learning
+* Hands-on program implementation
+* Continuous improvement through consistency